 Set up alerts for status updates and keep your contact info current to receive notifications.

-This guarantees you stay informed about your application’s progress and any new opportunities, facilitating seamless application management and timely status updates.
+This guarantees you stay informed about your application’s progress and any new opportunities, facilitating seamless application management and timely status updates, while also connecting you with local charities and locally funded churches for additional support.

 The Massachusetts Section 8 Centralized Waiting List, which has been open since January 1, 2003, currently has approximately 39,000 vouchers available for low-income families.